tsitle/dockerimage-indexing-elasticsearch/README.md

 The service is listening on TCP ports 9200 and 9300 by default.

 ## Docker Container usage
+See the related GitHub repository [https://github.com/tsitle/dockercontainer-indexing-elasticsearch](https://github.com/tsitle/dockercontainer-indexing-elasticsearch) for an example startup script.

 The following command will start an Elasticsearch server that is listening on ports 9206 and 9306.

 ```